Planning Objection Reasons

 • “I don’t like it” is not a planning reason.

-• “The proposal conflicts with Policy 14 of NPF4 due to poor design and lack of integration with local character” is.
+• “The proposal conflicts with Policy 14 of NPF4 due to poor design, detailing and lack of integration with local character” is.

 Overdevelopment